-Failure to answer may be grounds for disqualification.

-If "Yes", please provide additional information regarding the nature of that conflict:

-FEDERAL REQUIREMENTS

-Indicate below all known federal requirements that apply to the proposal, proposal evaluation, or contract:
+Does the offeror, or any individuals that will work on this contract, have a possible conflict of interest?
+Failure to answer may be grounds for disqualification. es", please provide additional information regarding the nature of that conflict: so y prease provide additional information regarding the nature of that commet.
+RAL REQUIREMENTS ate below all known federal requirements that apply to the propo sal, proposal evaluation, or contract: